silky/chrisdone-homepage/posts/haskell-diff.markdown

 tags: haskell, diff
 ---

-Project-request: someone please implement a program that will diff two ASTs.
+Project-request: someone please implement a program that will diff Haskell in a cleverer way than lines.

 In an effort to reign in my incessant work on Haskell tooling[^1], I'm outlining a tool that I'd personally like and welcome people to implement it.

+Before anyone emails me saying “lines/words are simple, other things are hard, that's why it's not been done yet.
+People undervalue the simple solution …” with a long lecture, spare me!

 ## The concrete diff